How to turn contacts into referral sources and lead generating machines – Tech| Email Marketing

 Related: 16 tips to earn client referrals and raving fans

-This experience taught me a lot about building referral relationships and turning contacts into referral sources and lead generation machines.
+This experience taught me a lot about building referral relationships and turning into referral sources and lead generation machines.
 Here are the key takeaways:

 All referral sources are not created equal